Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Quasi--normal modes

-Now, to calculate the quasi-normal modes, we follow the improved AIM procedure (Additional details can be found in Ref.\cite{Lopez:2023ixb,Cho:2011sf}).
-To this end, we expand expressions \eqref{l0} and \eqref{s0} in a Taylor series around the point at which the effective potential is maximized, where the i-th components of the Taylor series expansions of $\lambda_0$ and $s_0$ are denoted as $c^i_0$ and $d^i_0$, respectively.
-These coefficients are substituted into
+Now, to calculate the QNMs of ABG black hole surrounded by quintessence, we follow the improved AIM procedure (Additional details can be found in Ref.\cite{Lopez:2023ixb,Cho:2011sf}).
+To this end, we expand expressions \eqref{ec.ln0} and \eqref{ec.sn0} in a Taylor series around the point $\xi_0$ at which the effective potential is maximized;